GoBLFC/Tracker/wiki/Architecture.md

 For the frontend, things are a little more complicated since a significant rewrite is underway.
 The modern frontend uses [Vue](https://vuejs.org/) & TypeScript, and is connected to the backend with [Inertia](https://inertiajs.com/).
 The legacy frontend just uses plain Laravel Blade templates and JavaScript.
-At this point, only the admin pages are left on the legacy design.
+At this point, only the reports pages are left on the legacy design.

 ## Frequently Used Directories